3kh0/bing-rewards/README.md

 ## Acknowledgment
 - The original author took down the code from their GitHub back in July 2018.
 The author gave me permission to re-upload and maintain but wishes to stay anonymous.
 I will continue to maintain it until this page says otherwise.
+- GitHub hosting and Discord server by `3kh0`
 - UK quiz updates by `chris987789`
 - 2FA code by `revolutionisme`
 - Telegram notifications by `hoseininjast`